Ayurvedic Diet: The Complete Guide to Eating for Your Constitution

 Ayurvedic Spices: Your Kitchen Pharmacy

-Spices are the backbone of Ayurvedic cooking — they transform food into medicine.
-Here are the essential Ayurvedic spices and their therapeutic properties:
+Spices are the backbone of Ayurvedic cooking.
+They turn food into medicine.
+Here are the essential ones and what they do: Warming spices (best for Vata and Kapha):

-- Black pepper (Maricha) — Stimulates digestion, clears congestion, enhances nutrient absorption
+- Black pepper (Maricha).
+Stimulates digestion, clears congestion, helps you absorb nutrients

-- Cardamom (Ela) — Gentle warmth, aids digestion, freshens breath
+- Cardamom (Ela).
+Gentle warmth, helps digestion, freshens breath

 Cooling spices (best for Pitta):

-- Coriander (Dhanyaka) — Cooling, anti-inflammatory, aids urinary health
+- Coriander (Dhanyaka).
+Cooling, anti-inflammatory, supports urinary health

 Universal spices (good for all doshas):